ShiJbey/drolta_py/README.md

 characters in a video game.
 We want to reference the `characters` database table using an alias.

-Aliases must be defined in a drolta script and loaded into the query engine using the `QueryEngine.execute_script(...)` method.
+Aliases must be defined in a Drolta script and loaded into the query engine using the `QueryEngine.execute_script(...)` method.

 ```plaintext